Chinese Grand Prix Betting Odds and Event Info

 Location: Shanghai International Circuit, China

 The circuit is located in Jiading, Shanghai, China.
-Designed by Hermann Tilke, the track's layout was inspired by the Chinese character "Shang," meaning "above" or "ascend."
+Designed by Hermann Tilke, the track layout was inspired by the Chinese character Shang, meaning above or ascend, which is reflected in the circuit's distinctive opening corners.

 Race Length and Laps: